 All student pharmacists represent the School and the profession's future practitioners.
 Therefore, your appearance should be that of a professional student.
 Professional attire is required at all times (8:00 AM - 6:00 PM or later if class/school activities end later).
 Dress requirements for experiential rotations are delineated in the experiential education manual.
 Faculty members and preceptors have the prerogative to require students in their class, lab or rotation to meet stricter dress requirements than those stated in the dress code.
-This policy is in effect for all in person and remote classes and events.
 The following is considered professional attire: